 Other names: Japanese pumpkin, kabocha squash

 A winter squash, kabocha (“western melon”) is round and squat, with a spotted forest green exterior and bright orange flesh.
 It takes a buttery, rich, nutty flavor reminiscent of sweet potato and chestnut when cooked.
-Because of these attributes, it’s used in both savory and sweet applications.
-The squash is rich in vitamins A, C, B, calcium, iron, and fiber.
+Because of these attributes, it’s used in savory and sweet applications.
+The squash contains vitamins A, C, B, calcium, iron, and fiber.

 During the winter solstice, the Japanese eat kabocha simmered dashi or as a sweet soup.
 You will see many kabocha desserts during the fall to winter seasons, a sign of cold spells.